open-risk/openNPL/docs/source/installation.rst

 Installation
 ==============================

-You can install and use the openNPL package in any system that supports *python* **or** *docker*
+You can install and use the openNPL package in any system that supports *Python* **or** *Docker*

 Installation via Docker
 -----------------------
-Installation via docker is recommended as it provides a streamlined and fast setup of an openNPL instance.
-If you do not want to use docker scroll further down for :ref:`Manual installation from sources`
+Installation via Docker is recommended as it provides a streamlined and fast setup of an openNPL instance.
+If you do not want to use Docker scroll further down for :ref:`Manual installation from sources`

 Install Docker
 ~~~~~~~~~~~~~~

-.. note:: A working docker installation is required!
+.. note:: A working Docker installation is required!
 Docker is available for many operating systems and platforms (Windows, MacOS, Linux, running on Intel/AMD or ARM chipsets among others).
-Follow the installation instructions `here <https://docs.docker.com/engine/install/>`_.
+Follow the installation instructions `here <https://docs.Docker.com/engine/install/>`_.

-Once the installation is complete, make sure the docker service is running by testing that you can run the docker *'hello-world'* application.
+Once the installation is complete, make sure the Docker service is running by testing that you can run the Docker *'hello-world'* application.

 .. code:: bash

-    sudo service docker start
+    sudo service Docker start
-    sudo docker run hello-world
+    sudo Docker run hello-world

 Now we are ready for the next step.
 You can either pull an image from Docker Hub or build a local image: